 One part of college planning that is commonly overlooked by some applicants is going to college admission events.
 At these events, students try and gain better insight on colleges.
 Upon initial glance, you might think these events are useless, and there’s nothing not on the internet.

-However, events such as Q&A panels and info-sessions help mapping out the college planning process and let applicants determine if they really want to go to the school.
-Not only do such events give an in-depth of schools that applicants previously were interested in, it also gives exposure to schools they may not have looked at before and introduce them to possible programs that fit their future goals.
+However, events such as Q&A panels and info-sessions help mapping out the college planning process.
+It’s a way to let applicants determine if they really want to go to the school.
+Not only do such events give an in-depth review of schools that applicants previously were interested in; it also gives exposure to schools they may not have looked at before.
+This could introduce them to possible programs that fit their future goals.

 However, with current students and alumni, applicants often get a more honest view on the school on subjects such as course enrollment and midterm/exam stress.
 Admissions will often downplay qualities such as these to avoid deterring applicants from applying but students will more keen on filling in applicants on what they’re getting into.

 When applicants are making their college lists, they often think of the big ticket schools and try and proliferate their lists with those.
 Due to those school’s prestige, applicants will often overlook other schools first to look at their higher ranked counterparts when figuring out which schools they want to go to and physically visit.
 This is why admissions events are so important, as usually more than a couple schools will be there, giving applicants a snapshot preview of a surplus of schools to sample from.

 Admission events of any size could make an applicant significantly rethink their college planning process and add good-fit schools to their lists.
 College admission events are not always something in every applicant’s college planning agenda.
 However, it’s a hidden tool that every applicant should can take advantage of as it at once gives applicants a realistic view on schools but also opens up new schools for applicants to explore and maybe apply to in the future.